 Letting God rule my heart even in the midst of big disappointments isn’t always easy.
 I get angry; I hurt.
 Indignant doesn’t look good on me, but in my own sin, I disappoint people all the time.
 I’m not usually trying to fail when I do.

 If I hope for grace, I have to offer it too.
-Recognizing my worth and value in God’s eyes is immutable gives me pause to connect their failures with human nature, and offer a chance to explain, to understand, to apologize.
+Recognizing that my worth and value in God’s eyes is immutable gives me pause to connect their failures with human nature, and offer a chance to explain, to understand, to apologize.